brettchalupa/graphql-docs/README.md

 ## Breakdown

-There are several phaseses going on in one little `GraphQLDocs.build` call:
+There are several phases going on in one little `GraphQLDocs.build` call:

 * The GraphQL JSON is _fetched_ (if you passed `url`) through `GraphQL::Client` (or simply read if you passed `path`).
 * `GraphQL::Parser` manipulates that JSON into a slightly saner format.
 * `GraphQL::Generator` takes that JSON and converts it into HTML.
-* `GraphQL::Parser` technically runs as part of the generation phase.
+* `GraphQL::Renderer` technically runs as part of the generation phase.
 It passes the contents of each page through a Markdown renderer.

 If you wanted to, you could break these calls up individually.
 For example: